Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 Cover Image for Is BlockDAG Legit?
 Uncovering the Truth Behind the Flashy $BDAG Presale

-With BlockDAG, we got acquainted a few months ago when we were watching a video on YouTube, and a flashy advertisement came up.
+With BlockDAG Network, we got acquainted a few months ago when we were watching a video on YouTube, and a flashy advertisement came up.
 It featured someone in a luxury racing car on a track, talking about how he made his wealth through a crypto presale, before speeding off.
 Clicking the link in the advertisement directed us to a crypto website with a launchpad where the BlockDAG crypto presale was conducted, and we were left to wonder how a wealthy person in a racing car was relevant to a blockchain Layer-1 presale project.

-BlockDAG, launched in March 2024, is a cryptocurrency project currently in its presale phase for the $BDAG token, led by CEO Antony Turner, a tech industry veteran with experience in sectors like fintech and crypto.
+BlockDAG Network, launched in March 2024, is a cryptocurrency project currently in its presale phase for the $BDAG token, led by CEO Antony Turner, a tech industry veteran with experience in sectors like fintech and crypto.
 The project has raised $112.5 million so far and promotes a unique hybrid structure combining blockchain and Directed Acyclic Graph (DAG) technology, which they claim boosts transaction speed, expands capacity, and scalability by allowing thousands of transactions to happen at once without losing its decentralized nature.

-BlockDAG and its $BDAG token have sparked debate within the crypto community, with numerous cryptocurrency investors voicing concerns over its legitimacy, with some even labeling it a potential scam.
+BlockDAG Network and its $BDAG token have sparked debate within the crypto community, with numerous cryptocurrency investors voicing concerns over its legitimacy, with some even labeling it a potential scam.
 Here, we aim to bring clarity to the question of whether, is BlockDAG legit, by thoroughly examining the project vertically and horizontally, in both areas that raise questions and those that may lend credibility to the project.
 Let's dive in.

 The CEO - Antony Turner

-LinkedIn profile page of BlockDAG network CEO Antony Turner
+LinkedIn profile page of BlockDAG Network CEO Antony Turner

 If we’re being completely transparent, at first, we thought Antony Turner might be a made-up character.
 Initially, we didn’t find enough information backing his LinkedIn profile, and his acting in keynotes seemed too theatrical.
-However, as we researched further, we found several older sources supporting his previous roles as CEO of SwissOne Capital and COO of SPIRIT Blockchain Capital, which put our minds at ease that he’s indeed a professional who could be feasible to head BlockDAG.
+However, as we researched further, we found several older sources supporting his previous roles as CEO of SwissOne Capital and COO of SPIRIT Blockchain Capital, which put our minds at ease that he’s indeed a professional who could be feasible to head BlockDAG Network.

 Aggressive Marketing